- Provide a low-cost way for citizens to perform ocean science and share data globally.

 |Nav light||Soldering, wiring, drilling PVC, gluing PVC||~1 hour|

-Students are encouraged to work on different tasks in parallel, depending on their interests.
-Students can also design and build their own "payload experiments" which are housed inside the rig's mast.
-AusOcean plans to supply lesson plans in the second half of 2019.
+Students are encouraged to work on different tasks in parallel and use their initiative to spot opportunities and potential research avenues depending on their interests.
+Furthermore, students can also design and build their own "payload experiments" which are housed inside the rig's mast.
+Workshops can be tailored to accommodate the needs of schools to achieve specific learning outcomes.

-Currently we are working with Immanuel College to trial Network Blue.
-We plan to open the program to more schools in 2019.
-Please contacts us at inquire(at)ausocean.org.
+We plan to open the program to more schools in 2021.
+Please contacts us at inquire(at)ausocean.org for more information.